High hedges introduction

 The complainant must notify the following people:

-A fee of £400 must be sent with the application form which will contribute towards the cost of administering the complaint.
+A fee must be sent with the application form which will contribute towards the cost of administering the complaint.
 Our current fees can be found here.

 We must decide whether the hedge is adversely affecting the complainant’s reasonable enjoyment of his/her property.
 In order that we can make this judgement, we will take account of all relevant factors and strike a balance between the interests of the complainant, the hedge owner and the interests of the wider community.
 As part of this process our High Hedges Officer will make an appointment to see the hedge from both sides and will take various measurements.
 Other consultations may also be involved in the decision-making process.
 A prime factor in determining any complaint will be the long term health of the hedge.
 Government advice indicates that it would be inappropriate to require a reduction in the height of a hedge to a level that would result in its eventual death.